googlefonts/variable-components-in-ufo/README.md

 - `com.black-foundry.variable-components`

 The list contains zero or more dictionaries, each of which describes a variable component.
-Such a dictionary has three keys: `base`, `transformation` and `location`.
+Such a dictionary has at most three keys: `base`, `transformation` and `location`, the latter two being optional.

 #### Base name